Equipping our researchers

 - Building a network

-Participants are exposed to different pathways to impact in professional life following a doctorate.
+Participants are exposed to different pathways to impact in professional life.
 Our network of practitioners in different fields share their journey and advice on applying the transferable skills of a researcher in different environments.
-Participants can pursue further mentoring opportunities with the practitioners to support their personal development.

 - Applying concepts in practice

-Participants are encouraged to put into practice what they have learnt.
-They are supported by a professional coach in a one-to-one session to explore and plan their personal growth journey.
-Participants can also join projects in Bridge Centres or at a partner organisation to build hands-on experience of translating research into impact.
+Participants are offered a one-to-one session with a professional coach to explore and plan their personal growth journey.
+They can also join projects in Bridge Centres or at a partner organisation to build hands-on experience of translating research into impact.